rgorel/relayrable-elevators/README.md

 * `Stopped` - represents a stopped elevator and exposes `currentFloor: Int` in its interface
 * `Moving` - represents a moving elevator; exposes:
   * `currentFloor: Int`,
-  * `targetFloor: Int` that represents the destination floor in the direction where an elevator is currently moving
+  * `targetFloor: Int` that represents the destination floor in the direction where an elevator is currently moving; defined as _turning point_ above
   * `nextFloor: Option[Int]` - represents the destination floor in the opposite direction of the current movement; the elevator should move in the direction of that floor after it reaches its current destination.
 If `None`, elevator would stop after reaching its current destination.